Celebration of Christmas

 I emphasize that the celebration is about his birth not the day, tree, gifts, etc. Thus, the celebration is proper any day including in a special way on December 25th as some do.
 See Matthew 2 concerning the wise men and Luke 2 concerning the shepherds and the manger for examples of biblical celebrations of the birth of Christ.

-The Bible does not give a calendar date for Jesus birth.
-In the United States, we celebrate his birth on December 25th of each year.
-Some other countries do so on other dates that approximate December 25th.
-The specific date is not important; the date chosen is merely a custom.
-Other customs such as gift giving are associated with Christmas.
+Customs such as gift giving are associated with Christmas.
 Biblically, some customs have their basis in commandment/law whereas others do not and are optional as a matter of human preference.
 Human preferences are proper as long as they do not conflict with God’s Word, Will, and Way for such are authorized by God.

 Hence, we celebrate our own birthdays, our love one’s birthday, wedding anniversaries, etc. Some for religious or other reasons do not celebrate Christmas or may not celebrate their own birthdays, etc. Some may not celebrate December 25 because they say history suggests December 25 was chosen because it occurred during a time of some pagan celebration.
-Even if that was the case, no matter what date one chooses something undesirable most likely occurred on that date in history or will occur in the future.
+Even if that was the case, no matter what date one chooses, something undesirable most likely occurred on that date in history or will occur in the future.
 On December 25, we do not celebrate any component of a pagan religion.
 We celebrate the birth of Jesus Christ period.
 Now people certainly have a right not to employ the Christmas date custom and/or some or all of the associated customs.
 Yet, we have a right to have valued customs of celebration.
 It is not a question of sin but rather a question of personal preference.
 The key is that we accept the birth of Jesus as the birth of the one and only Saviour of humankind from the condemnation of sin.

 Matthew 1:20-21 says: “…behold, the angel of the Lord appeared unto him in a dream, saying, Joseph, thou son of David, fear not to take unto thee Mary thy wife: for that which is conceived in her is of the Holy Ghost.
 And she shall bring forth a son, and thou shall call his name JESUS: for he shall save his people from their sins.”
 All believers are his people.